Uncensorable Internet from the Stratosphere

 Existing infrastructure is controlled, expensive, and vulnerable.
 We need communication that no one can shut down.

 70+ countries actively restrict internet access.
 Traditional infrastructure is controlled by governments and corporations.
 Even Starlink can be remotely disabled by a single company.
-Your freedom of communication depends on someone else's permission.

 Satellite signals can be jammed with $50 equipment.
 RF-based systems can be detected and disrupted.
 In conflict zones, communications are always the first casualty.
-Every existing system has a single point of failure.

 Three layers working together: laser backbone, LoRa broadcast, and ground mesh.

 Solar-powered helium-filled platforms operating in the stratosphere.
 500 m² of solar panels generate 47 kW continuous power.
 Months of uninterrupted flight above clouds, rain, and turbulence.
-Near-invisible to ground observers at 20 km altitude.

 | Parameter | Value |